gb-it/codejam-cap-nodejs/exercises/02/readme.md

 ### Initialize a new CAP project

 The first thing to do in any new CAP based project is to initialize that project by indirectly creating a directory with various basic files in it.
-This can be achieved with the CDS commandline tool `cap` which you installed in [exercise 01](../01/).
+This can be achieved with the CDS commandline tool `cds` which you installed in [exercise 01](../01/).

-The `cap` tool should be available in your executable path, having been installed as part of the Node.js `@sap/cds` package in the [previous exercise](../01/).
+The `cds` tool should be available in your executable path, having been installed as part of the Node.js `@sap/cds` package in the [previous exercise](../01/).

-:point_right: First, explore the `cap` commandline tool by executing it with no parameters; you will see what options are available:
+:point_right: First, explore the `cds` commandline tool by executing it with no parameters; you will see what options are available:

 ```sh
 user@host:~